dnsimple/dnsimple-support/content/articles/manage-a-record.markdown

     - _Name_: the subdomain you want to create the record for, without the domain name.
 For example, if you want to represent `www.example.com` enter `www`.
 Leave it blank to represent the root domain `example.com`.
     - _IP Address_: the IPv4 address the record will resolve to.

-    As any other DNS record, you can configure:
+    As with any other DNS record, you can configure:

     - _TTL_: the record time-to-live.

     Once ready, click <label>Add Record</label> to confirm and create the record.

-1. The record is created and will be visible in the record list.
+1. The record is created and visible in the record list.

     ![](/files/record-a-item.png)